UNIVERSITY MUSIC & CONCERTS TEAM

 Lucy's role with the Music Society is to create programmes for all the concerts, ensure instruments for the concerts are in the correct hall and tuned, and to assist Jo and the society's marketing team with online publicity, as well as promoting the concerts across campus and the city.
 Lucy also manages the Box Office on behalf of the University Music team.

 Daniele Rosina is a conductor and educator and is heavily involved with the Music Society.
 He conducts the Philharmonic Orchestra, Symphony Orchestra, and orchestral repertoire class, as well supporting the Chamber Music Network and student conductors.
 He is co-artistic director of the University's CrossCurrents contemporary music festival, and enjoys working with composers and performing new commissions.

 Paul Rodmell is the Society's Staff Treasurer, and is responsible for ensuring that we stay solvent and do not go bankrupt!
 The University of Birmingham Music Society has an annual turnover of between £30k and £40k each year, so there is a lot of money going in and out, and Paul's job is to make sure that we can account for it all and check that we are spending our money wisely and properly.

 Jonathan is a Scottish drummer, composer and band leader now living and working in Birmingham and the surrounding area.
-Since graduating from the city’s Conservatoire in 2011 with a First Class Honours degree, he has been developing his projects with a focus on composition study and performance.
-He performs regularly across the UK with his own projects with recent performances at many of the top festivals including, Cheltenham, Glasgow and London Jazz Festivals.
+Since graduating from the Royal Birmingham Conservatoire in 2011, he has been developing his projects with a focus on composition study and performance.
+He performs regularly across the UK with his own projects with recent performances at many of the top festivals including, Cheltenham, Glasgow, and London Jazz Festivals.